Logo white Logo

 7

-Whitman County Public Health provides eligible families with car seats, booster seats, and installation.
+Whitman County Public Health provides eligible families with car seats and booster seats.
+Anyone is eligible for an installation.

-You may also qualify if you meet the WIC Income Guidelines below.
-If you choose to apply, you will need to take a picture of a pay stub or income statement during the application process.
+• You may also qualify if you meet the WIC Income Guidelines below.
+You will need to take a picture of a pay stub or income statement during the application process.

 How do I show I am a Washington Resident?